 CHM members follow biblical principles with respect to the use of alcohol and abstain from practices inconsistent with a biblical lifestyle, including (but not limited to) illegal drugs, tobacco, nicotine, any smoking device (including but not limited to cigarettes, cigars, pipes, herbal cigarettes, e-cigarettes, vape pens, etc.), and sexual immorality (as defined in the Scriptures and expressed in CHM's Statements of Beliefs).

-Missionaries: Missionaries are welcome to join CHM and participate in the blessing of sharing fellow believers’ healthcare costs.
+Missionaries: Missionaries and members serving abroad are welcome to join CHM and participate in the blessing of sharing fellow believers’ healthcare costs.
 All members must have a U.S. mailing address to receive sharing funds.
 See the CHM Guidelines for more information.

 Groups: Christian Healthcare Ministries (CHM) has hundreds of participating groups—all of which are Christian organizations with an all-Christian staff.
 Furthermore, all group members meet other CHM membership requirements.